 So this week’s 5 minute juice with is taking a fitnessy turn.
 In December I met Lucy, and I loved chatting to her our similar approaches to balance and lifestyle.
 Lucy was born in Spain and grew up in a combination of Spain, Bali and Australia.
 She’s a qualified PT, and loves inspiring others to become a stronger and better version of themselves both physically and mentally.
 For the past four years she has been residing in London with her fiancé and she now offers private or group personal training sessions, nutrition consultancy and a range of fitness classes.
 Always conducted with humour and patience, Lucy gets great pleasure seeing her clients tackle their fears and exceed their expectations – all whilst leading a balanced life!
-We caught up on her fitness philosophy’s and filmed a great little ab circuit together for you guys to try.
+We caught up on her fitness philosophy’s and enjoyed a great little workout together.

 Have you always been into fitness and nutrition?

 No not always, I ate a lot of junk/fast food in my teen years and constantly overindulged!!
 I have however always loved cooking which I think helped me gradually learn a lot about food and nutrition

 Do you think growing up in Bali inspired your healthy lifestyle?

 To be honest, I can’t say it did!
 Bali has changed a lot over the last 15 years.
 The café ‘health’ food scene has seriously boomed, it has become such a big part of life over there which I love however it wasn’t always there whilst I was growing up!

 When did you decide you wanted to become a PT?

 Early 2016, I have always loved exercising!
 I decided to become a PT after completing various nutrition courses at Leiths School of Food and Wine and at the College of Naturopathic Medicine.
 I thought it would be a great idea to combine both my passions for health and fitness, food and nutrition!

 What training did you do and what did you like / not like about it?